rafifmalikdzaki/modsec-ids/README.md

     *   `Command Injection`
     *   `Brute Force`
 *   **Interactive Dashboard**: A terminal-based UI (TUI) for monitoring traffic, visualizing attack trends, and viewing detailed alerts.
+*   **Atomic Testing**: Tools to instantly test individual attack payloads against the model.

 ## 📦 Architecture

-The system consists of three main components:
+The system consists of these main components:

-1.  **Log Producer (`logprod.py`)**: Reads web server logs (e.g., Apache/Nginx), performs initial feature extraction, and publishes data via ZeroMQ.
-It also runs the TensorFlow Semantic Model for deep payload analysis.
+1.  **API Producer (`tools/api_log_producer.py`)**: The core inference engine.
+It loads the heavy AI model *once* and provides an HTTP API for analysis.
+It publishes results to the Dashboard.
-2.  **Dashboard (`idsdashboard.py`)**: Subscribes to the log stream, aggregates statistics, and displays real-time alerts in a rich TUI.
-It can also run a secondary PyTorch model for verification.
+2.  **Dashboard (`idsdashboard.py`)**: Subscribes to the inference stream, aggregates statistics, and displays real-time alerts in a rich TUI.
+3.  **Log Producers**: Clients that read logs and send them to the API Producer.
+    *   `logprod.py`: Reads real log files (e.g., `access.txt`).
+    *   `test_log_producer.py`: Generates synthetic test traffic.
-3.  **Training Pipeline**: A suite of scripts to preprocess data and train the models.
+4.  **Training Pipeline**: Scripts in `training/` to preprocess data and train the models with improved special character handling.

 ## 🛠️ Installation & Setup